mrdevil786/ASAutoClicker/README.md

 To minimize false positive detections, we've implemented several best practices:

 1. Using modern Windows APIs (`SendInput` instead of `mouse_event`)
-2. Adding human-like randomization to click timing
+2. Adding human-like randomization to click timing (can be enabled in code)
 3. Implementing proper error handling and code structure
 4. Providing detailed assembly information and documentation
+5. Proper resource cleanup and exception handling
+6. Thread-safe implementation with synchronization mechanisms

 This application is open-source, so you can review all the code to verify its safety.